-La Selva eco-lodge or "the Jungle" in Spanish is located 60 miles from Coca down the Napo River in the heart of the Ecuadorian Amazon basin.
+La Selva Amazon EcoLodge, or “the Jungle” in Spanish, is located 60 miles from Coca down the Napo River in the heart of the Ecuadorian Amazon basin.
 The lodge has been in operation for 25 years and is a highly respected jungle lodge in South America.
-Thatch-roofed cabanas, each with private bathrooms and hot water, are located one mile from the river, on a hillside, overlooking a lake.
-A 2012 remodel was highlighted by 12 brand-new state of the art eco-suites and a remodel of the family and traditional suites, bringing the lodge's capacity to a total of 50 guests.
+Thatch-roofed cabanas, each with private bathrooms and hot water, are located one mile from the river on a hillside overlooking a lake.
+Highlights of the 2012 remodel included 12 brand new state-of-the-art eco suites and a remodel of the four family and three scenic suites, bringing the lodge’s capacity to a total of 50 guests.
 La Selva has the largest accommodations of any Ecuador rainforest lodge.
 In addition, a new restaurant and bar area provides incredible views of Garzacocha Lake.
 The lodge offers 24-hour electricity and water, powered by solar energy.

 Arrival at La Selva

 A stay at La Selva Amazon EcoLodge is a special experience from the start, combining a flight from Quito, motorized canoe ride, short walk through the jungle and a ride in a non-motorized canoe.
 Luggage is handled by representatives throughout the journey.
 In Quito, a representative meets travelers at the airport (or arranges a hotel pick up) to provide boarding passes and make luggage arrangements for the next flight to Coca.
 Flights to Coca are available every day except Sunday.
 In Coca, a new representative ushers guests to the dock.
-A motorized canoe takes your group down the Napo River (approximately 2.5 hours).
-A short hike follows this trip to finally board a paddle canoe to cross Garzcocha Lagoon before arriving at the lodge.
-Upon arrival to La Selva's main dock, the staff will help you carry your luggage (carry-on baggage as well as camera gear will be the guest’s responsibility).
-You will be greeted with a complimentary cocktail as well as introduced to your bilingual naturalist guide welcomes guests to the lodge.
+A motorized canoe then takes travelers down the Napo River (approximately 2.5 hours).
+A short jungle walk follows this trip to finally board a paddle canoe to cross Garzcocha Lagoon before arriving at the lodge.
+Upon arrival to La Selva’s main dock, the staff will help carry luggage (carry-on baggage as well as camera gear will be the guest’s responsibility).
+A complimentary signature drink and introduction to the bilingual naturalist guide welcomes guests to the lodge.

 Dining at La Selva